 Melinda is a Registered Nurse with experience in acute care, primary health care and public health, has completed a Graduate Certificate in Health Promotion and a Masters degree in Public Health.
 Melinda has a strong interest in Aboriginal and Torres Strait Islander health and the elimination of viral hepatitis.

 Please contact Melinda for further information on ASHM’s nursing related activities and the Nursing Program.

-Kate is responsible for the delivery of the HIV s100 prescriber program in Queensland, including training about HIV treatment and prevention such as Post-Exposure Prophylaxis (PEP) and Pre-exposure Prophylaxis (PrEP).
-She also delivers training and education on STIs and sexual health.
+Shelley is responsible for the delivery of the HIV s100 prescriber program in Queensland, including training for HIV treatment and prevention such as Post-Exposure Prophylaxis (PEP) and Pre-exposure Prophylaxis (PrEP).

-Queensland clinicians, including GPs and PHC nurses who are interested in training and support through the HIV s100 prescriber program as well as workers in sexual health (both clinical and non-clinical) who are interested in training and education opportunities in providing access services to PEP and PrEP, can contact Kate directly.
+Queensland clinicians, including GPs and nurses who are interested in training and support through the HIV s100 prescriber program as well as health workers (both clinical and non-clinical) who are interested in HIV training and education opportunities, can contact Shelley directly.